textadventures/quest/docs/adult.md

 I would include smoking here too, but would be more relaxed about drinking (possibly because I drink, but do noit smoke myself?), and would only consider it adult if it was _about_ drinking, or involves drinking to excess.

+I would probably not consider games that are clearly educational with regards to the risk from drugs to be adult.

 ### The F-word